Why did startups choose Portugal?

 One of the many reasons for Portugal being one of the main countries chosen by startups is the existence of an ecosystem that promotes technological development.

-In 2018, the Portuguese capital will host the largest technology event in the world – WebSummit, for the third consecutive time.
-Between the 5th and 9th of November 2018, more than 100 investors will be present in the Altice Arena, Parque das Nações, Lisbon, along with hundreds of startups who are looking for investors to help grow their businesses.
+In November, the Portuguese capital will host the largest technology event in the world – WebSummit, for the fourth consecutive time.
+Between the 4th and 7th of November 2019, more than 100 investors will be present in the Altice Arena, Parque das Nações, Lisbon, along with hundreds of startups who are looking for investors to help grow their businesses.

 It is no coincidence that this event is being held in Portugal.
 Between those hosted by the Portuguese government and those hosted by private companies, from the very north to the very south of the country, Portugal provides numerous programs to support and invest in new startups and promote meetings to expand their business.